ETFs/Mutual Funds On The Cutline – Updated Through 01/03/2014

 3. Domestic Trend Tracking Indexes (TTIs)

-Trend wise, our Trend Tracking Indexes (TTIs) rallied with the markets and remain above their long term trend lines by the following percentages:
+Looking at the big picture, our Trend Tracking Indexes (TTIs) slipped from last week’s high but remain above their long term trend lines by the following percentages:

 Have a great week.